fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 		golang.org/x/sys v1.6.7
 	)
 	```

+	For example, creating an alternative file to `requirements.txt`, like `requirements-dev.txt` or `requirements-test.txt` and adding the dev or test dependencies there istead.

 - **Red Hat Dependency Analytics report**
 	<br >The Red Hat Dependency Analytics report is a temporary HTML file that exist if the **Red Hat Dependency Analytics Report** tab remains open.